 Sydney’s Royal Botanic Gardens provide a breath of fresh air to the Central Business District.
 This park is so vast and interlaced with pathways that it’s easy to get lost here for an afternoon.
 Best of all, it’s completely free!
 Stop and smell the roses (and likely crash a wedding) in the Palace Rose Garden, rest awhile in Mrs. Macquarie’s Chair, and enjoy harbor views at nearly every turn.
 Just don’t feed the birds or disturb any of the wildlife.

 It is generally accepted that Bill Granger served the first avocado toast at his Sydney cafe in the early 1990s.
 Since then, the simple dish has taken the world by storm.
 While I didn’t make it to Bill’s, I did visit several other cafes while I was in town.
 My favorite version was served at Room 10, a popular spot in Potts Point.
-(Incidentally, I recommend staying in this neighborhood for its many splendid eateries.)
+(I recommend staying in this neighborhood for its many excellent eateries.)
 So what made Room 10’s avo-toast so special?
 Tangy sourdough bread, feta cheese, lots of mint and black pepper, and a squeeze of fresh lemon.

 Tell me: What do you think are the best things to do in Sydney?